 This project maintains the sources of the Enhanced DR-DOS (EDR) kernel and command interpreter ported to

 The EDR kernel may be built in different flavors.
 The historic one consists of two files, DRBIO.SYS and DRDOS.SYS.
-The new one consists of a single file KERNEL.SYS.
-The historic one is what gets built by default.
+The new one consists of a single file KERNEL.SYS, which gets built by default.

 The kernel is compatible with the FreeDOS load protocol.
 It can be used as a drop in for the FreeDOS KERNEL.SYS by replacing it with the EDR KERNEL.SYS.